DIAMOND IN THE ROUGH

 Mount Nestor boasts a 9740 foot summit and is situated along the Spray Lakes Reservoir.
 It was named after the HMS Nestor, a destroyer sunk in the Battle of Jutland during World War I. This exact location was later used as the backdrop in the movie "The Revenant" starring Leonardo DiCaprio and Tom Hardy.

-Vermilion Lakes is a series of lakes located immediately west of Banff, Alberta, in the Canadian Rocky Mountains.
+Vermilion Lakes is a body of water located immediately west of Banff in the Canadian Rocky Mountains.
 The third lake (pictured), is comprised of a hot spring, providing the perfect mixture of contrast and highlights.